 - Transformational leaders facilitate the development of leadership in those around them and rally community members to tackle difficult problems together.

 In the four weekends of BRIDGES, you will gain a better understanding of the academy, while looking at what is necessary for your own development as a leader, what you need to do to create new relationships with colleagues and allies, and what actions you may want to undertake to create innovative changes at your institution.
-Our program also emphasizes what we want to accomplish in helping North Carolina women in higher education claim, strengthen, and exercise their leadership capacities:
+Our program also emphasizes what we want to accomplish in helping North Carolina women and allies in higher education claim, strengthen, and exercise their leadership capacities: